-A pioneering scheme launched by NHS Property Services today (31 August) will help commissioners to cut the cost of empty space in their buildings, leaving them more to spend on frontline care.
+NHS Property Services has launched the Vacant Space Handback Scheme which will help commissioners to cut the cost of empty space in their buildings, leaving them more to spend on frontline care.

 Although the costs of vacant space in the NHS are kept as low as possible, some costs are unavoidable because rent, business rates and some service charges remain payable.
 The total amount and cost of vacant space in the NHS is hard to calculate, but costs are estimated to be in excess of £10million a year on the NHS Property Services estate alone.

 The vacant space handback scheme is an innovative arrangement which allows commissioners to pass the liability for eligible vacant space back to NHS Property Services (NHSPS).